sinhanushka12/Bee-Game/README.md

 # 15-112-Term-Project
-## Fundamentals of Programming and Computer Science
+Fundamentals of Programming and Computer Science
-Bee Game for 15-112 term project

 # A short description of the project's name and what it does.
 This may be taken from your design docs.